Protesters rally in support of Trump's impeachment

 More than 300 protesters in Patchogue and another 250 in Huntington Station chanted and held signs Tuesday night in support of impeaching President Donald Trump, a day before federal lawmakers were poised to decide his fate.

-The protests were part of the nationwide “Not Above the Law” rallies.
+The protests were part of the nationwide “Nobody Is Above the Law” rallies.
 As many as 500 of the rallies were planned across the country on the eve of the Democrat-controlled House of Representatives’ vote on two articles of impeachment against Trump.

 Rallies were planned for Tuesday in all 50 states and the District of Columbia.